Author: John Glezellis

 Page Numbers: 117,118,119

 When you enter the International Miniature Aerobatic Club (IMAC) competition scene, there is no doubt that endless hours will be spent at the flying field perfecting a given aerobatic sequence.
-After all, an Aerobatics pilot must concentrate on executing each maneuver to the best of his or her abilities.
+An RC aerobatics pilot must concentrate on executing each maneuver to the best of his or her ability.
 Any inconsistency in the performance will only serve as a distraction and result in a possible downgrade by the judging panel.

 Without further delay, let’s get started!